aroxburg/livelesson-git/README.md

 # merge
 1. git switch <BRANCH TO BE MERGED INTO>, eg develop
-2. git merge <BRANCH TO MERGE FROM>, into current branch, eg feature/my_feature Commits from git merge can be automatically combined: git rebase: command to change the history of a commit git rebase <BRANCH>: incorporate change from BRANCH into current branch, eg stay on feature branch then run 'git rebase develop'
+2. git merge <BRANCH TO MERGE FROM>, into current branch, eg feature/my_feature Commits from git merge can be automatically combined using REBASE: git rebase: command to change the history of a commit git switch <FEATURE BRANCH>
+            git rebase <BRANCH>: incorporate change from BRANCH into current branch, eg stay on feature branch then run 'git rebase develop' to pull in changes on develop
                 Resolve merge conflicts manually
                 Then 'git add' the corrected file(s)
+                Then git switch <BRANCH TO BE MERGED INTO>
+                Then git merge <BRANCH TO MERGE FROM>